Background

 The Board·s main task, from the very start has

-been to provide a ``one stop office·· for registration and co-ordination of NGOs
+been to provide a ``one stop office·· for registration and co-ordination of ETrs

 in order to harmonize their activities with the overall Government policies and